Enterprise AI | | 21 min read

 - ROI: annual realized benefit minus annual cost, divided by annual cost.

-- Payback period: one-time implementation cost divided by monthly net benefit.
+- Payback period: upfront implementation cost divided by monthly net benefit.

 - Net annual value: annual realized benefit minus annual recurring cost.